Reinhard Hartmann: Life and career

 Hartmann was also involved in the founding of AFRILEX (Johannesburg 1995) and ASIALEX (Hong Kong 1997).
 Among the conferences he hosted at Exeter included one on the history of lexicography (Hartmann 1986), which demonstrated that lexicographic traditions differ considerably by dictionary types and languages, and one on lexicography in Africa (Hartmann 1990).
 He served as consultant to a number of bodies, received grants and fellowships to study and lecture abroad, and participated in initiatives to promote the lexicographic discipline.
 He welcomed visiting scholars who came to Exeter to perform research.
 Hartmann's achievements were recorded in several international directories, and he was a Fellow of the Royal Society of Arts and of the Chartered Institute of Linguists.

 While at Exeter, Hartmann established the Dictionary Research Centre in 1984, supervising over 45 M.A. and 30 Ph.D. dissertations, focusing on such aspects as dictionary criticism (evaluating their many different features), dictionary history (tracing their varying traditions), dictionary typology (classifying their different genres), dictionary use (observing the reference skills needed to access information), contrastive linguistics, translation, and bilingual lexicography.

 Upon his retirement from Exeter in September 2001, the Dictionary Research Centre was transferred to the University of Birmingham, where Hartmann was awarded the title of Honorary Professor of Lexicography in the School of English.
 In 2007, Hartmann embarked on a project to consolidate his various lists of conferences, institutions, dictionary projects, dissertations, and periodicals into an International Directory of Lexicography Institutions.

-Hartmann died on September 12, 2024, at the age of 86.
+Hartmann died on 12 September 2024, at the age of 86 after a short illness.